Compact Muon Solenoid: Layer 5 – The muon detectors and return yoke

-As the name “Compact Muon Solenoid” suggests, detecting muons is one of CMS's most important tasks.
+As the name "Compact Muon Solenoid" suggests, detecting muons is one of CMS's most important tasks.
 Muons are charged particles that are just like electrons and positrons, but are 200 times more massive.
 We expect them to be produced in the decay of a number of potential new particles; for instance, one of the clearest "signatures" of the Higgs Boson is its decay into four muons.

-Because muons can penetrate several metres of iron without interacting, unlike most particles they are not stopped by any of CMS's calorimeters.
+Because muons can penetrate several metres of iron without depositing a significant amount of energy, unlike most particles, they are not stopped by any of CMS's calorimeters.
 Therefore, chambers to detect muons are placed at the very edge of the experiment where they are the only particles likely to register a signal.

 To identify muons and measure their momenta, CMS uses three types of detector: drift tubes (DT), cathode strip chambers (CSC), resistive plate chambers (RPC), and Gas electron multiplier (GEM).
 The DTs are used for precise trajectory measurements in the central barrel region, while the CSCs are used in the end caps.
 The RPCs provide a fast signal when a muon passes through the muon detector, and are installed in both the barrel and the end caps.

 The drift tube (DT) system measures muon positions in the barrel part of the detector.
 Each 4-cm-wide tube contains a stretched wire within a gas volume.
 When a muon or any charged particle passes through the volume it knocks electrons off the atoms of the gas.
 These follow the electric field ending up at the positively charged wire.
 By registering where along the wire electrons hit (in the diagram, the wires are going into the page) as well as by calculating the muon's original distance away from the wire (shown here as horizontal distance and calculated by multiplying the speed of an electron in the tube by the time taken) DTs give two coordinates for the muon's position.
 Each DT chamber, on average 2 m x 2.5 m in size, consists of 12 aluminium layers, arranged in three groups of four, each with up to 60 tubes: the middle group measures the coordinate along the direction parallel to the beam and the two outside groups measure the perpendicular coordinate.